gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-pulling-vertices.md

 // Tell the shader the size of the texcoord texture gl.uniform2f(texcoordTexSizeLoc, uvs.length / 2, 1);

-// put the checkboard texture on texture unit 2 gl.activeTexture(gl.TEXTURE0 + 2);
+// put the checkerboard texture on texture unit 2 gl.activeTexture(gl.TEXTURE0 + 2);
 gl.bindTexture(gl.TEXTURE_2D, checkerTexture);
 // Tell the shader to use texture unit 2 for u_texture